MuammarGaddafi/html-manga-store-website/project_reference.md

 # it may seems simple project, but it was very helpful and effective for a beginner who's trying to dive deeper into the world of html and web dev

-it is a manga strore website made of three (main page (about and menu), shop hours page and contact us page)pages in order to get more into the world of html and web dev
+it is a manga strore website made of three (main page (about and menu), shop hours page and contact us page)pages in order to immerse myself in the world of html and web dev